ozankasikci/rust-git-worktree/README.md

 ### `rsworktree create`

-- Create a new worktree under `.rsworktree/<name>`, branching at `<name>` by default or from `--base` if provided.
+- Create a new worktree under `.rsworktree/<name>` using the branch name as the base.
 - Demo: ![Create demo](tapes/gifs/create.gif)
 - Options:
   - `--base <branch>` — branch from `<branch>` instead of `<name>`.

 ### `rsworktree cd`

 - Spawn an interactive shell rooted in the named worktree.
-Use `--print` to output the path instead.
 - Demo: ![CD demo](tapes/gifs/cd.gif)
 - Options:
   - `--print` — write the worktree path to stdout without spawning a shell.